 Gift tags are a great way to let kids put a handmade touch on their Mother's Day present.
 (Not to mention they save you a trip to the store.)
 But don't reserve this project for once a year — the whole fam can make a bunch to keep on hand for graduations, birthdays and holidays, so they're always ready for a special occasion!

 - Thick paper

-- Washi tapes
+- Washi tape

 - Thread, twine or thin yarn

-- Hole puncher
+- Hole punch

 - Alphabet rubber stamps

-If you have alphabet stamps, stamp your message onto the tag.
-Of course, you could also use stickers or simply write on the tag with a pen or marker.
+You could also use stickers or simply write on the tag with a pen or marker.

 That's it — all you have to do now is string up the tag and tie it to that perfect present!

 Decorate your presents with more creative wrapping tutorials.